maxime-esa/asn1scc/README.md

     Tools / Add-in Manager / Gallery / Language Bindinds / F# Language Binding

 ...and click on 'Install'.
+This step will probably become unnecessary in later versions of MonoDevelop.

-3. Checkout and compile the Open Source F# compiler:
+3. Checkout and compile the Open Source F# compiler...

     git clone https://github.com/fsharp/fsharp && cd fsharp && ./configure && make && sudo make install

+...or just use your distro's package manager to install it.
+Make sure you are installing F# 3.0 or later.

 4. Execute ASN1SCC's ./build.sh - it will tell you what to do next.

-This process can be streamlined more - ideally, just requiring an invocation of xbuild - when we find time to replace the Windows-specific build rules with portable workarounds (in the various .vcproj/.fsproj files).
+This last step can be streamlined more - ideally, just requiring an invocation of xbuild.
+When we find time, we will replace the Windows-specific build rules with portable workarounds (in the various .vcproj/.fsproj files).
 For now, bear with us :-)

 Usage
 =====

 The compiler has many features - it is documented in [Chapter 11 of the TASTE manual](http://download.tuxfamily.org/taste/snapshots/doc/taste-documentation-current.pdf), and you can see some simple usage examples in a related [blog post](http://users.softlab.ece.ntua.gr/~ttsiod/asn1.html).

-You can also read about how the compiler has been used in the TASTE project, via a [showcase](http://www.semantix.gr/assert/) - or in the official [TASTE project site](http://taste.tuxfamily.org).
+You can also read about [how the compiler has been used in the TASTE project](http://www.semantix.gr/assert/) to target safety-critical systems - and maybe also check out the official [TASTE project site](http://taste.tuxfamily.org).

 Credits
 =======